 Read the publication: “A framework to produce urban data at large scale” – 3U3D Conference – Nantes, France – 2012

 SIRADEL provides 3D model of the cities and thermal losses maps.
-Siradel brings together all information in the final models.
+Additionally it will bring together all information.

-MGDIS brings social and economic data thanks to his knowledge of INSEE or SIRENE database.
+MGDIS brings social and economic data thanks to its knowledge of INSEE and SIRENE database.